 You must download and complete the reciprocity application, supply your relevant documentation (certification, proof of classes, proof of employment), and have no evidence of abuse or neglect on the current license.

 CNA Renewal in Oklahoma

 Your Oklahoma CNA license is good for two years, after which it must be renewed.

 To do this you must show evidence of a minimum of 8 hours of paid-for work during the two years period.
 You must also provide all required documentation along with the filled out application for recertification, as well as an Affidavit of Lawful Presence

 How much does a CNA make in Oklahoma?

 Like with any job, the location in the state and the employer mean that wages can vary between roles.
-On average, a CNA in Oklahoma makes $13.09 hourly or a yearly salary of $27,220.
+On average, a CNA in Oklahoma makes $14.52 hourly or a yearly salary of $30,210.
 Those in metropolitan areas tend to make more than rural, but of course, there is a higher cost of living in cities.
 More experience and more education help lift the pay rate incrementally, and this is a career with continuous development opportunities to help you thrive.
 Those on the higher end of the CNA wage scale in Oklahoma can make up to $35,5510 according to the latest 2022 Burea of Labor Statistics data.